Muhammad bin Nayef: Views

-Muhammad bin Nayef, unlike most of the royal family, actively talks to the media.
-Concerning the struggle against terrorism, he adopts a policy of the iron fist like his father, Prince Nayef.
-He, and other decision-making elites, have asserted that terrorism must be treated as a form of crime and fought with ruthless policing methods.
+In the mid-2000s, Muhammad bin Nayef, unlike most of the royal family, talked to the media.
+Like his father, Prince Nayef, he took a hard line against terrorism in Saudi Arabia.
+He, and other decision-making elites, asserted that terrorism must be treated as a form of crime and fought with ruthless policing methods.
 Walid Jumblatt described Muhammad bin Nayef as the Saudi equivalent of General Ashraf Rifi, former director-general of Lebanon's Internal Security Forces.

 Muhammad bin Nayef was commended by Western intelligence agencies for Saudi Arabia's counterterrorism programs.
-He called for a "security channel" with the United States to facilitate information exchange.
-He firmly supported U.S. President Barack Obama in his opposition to the release of detainee interrogation photographs.
-He thought that Yemen was a "dangerous failed state" and becoming a serious threat to Saudi Arabia.
-He further believed that Yemeni President Ali Abdullah Saleh was losing control.
-He suggested a strategy of directly working with Yemeni tribes, condemning terrorism.

-He praised General Ashfaq Parvez Kayani, the Chief of Army Staff of Pakistan, as a "good man".
-He voiced his concerns regarding Iran's nuclear program.
-He defers foreign policy issues to the King.
-After his appointment as interior minister, U.S. diplomats argued that he is "the most pro-American minister in the Saudi Cabinet".
+After his appointment as interior minister, U.S. diplomats viewed him as "the most pro-American minister" within the Saudi Arabian cabinet.

 Influence

-In 2011 The Economist described Prince Muhammad as energetic and low-key, and stated that he was one of the candidates for the throne when the line of succession passes to the grandsons of King Abdulaziz.
+In 2011, The Economist described Prince Muhammad as energetic and low-key, and stated that he was one of the candidates for the throne when the line of succession passes to the grandsons of King Abdulaziz.
 He was also considered to be one of the possible contenders after his father's death in June 2012.
 In 2011, Michael Hayden reported that Prince Muhammad was the world's fifth most powerful defender.
 In April 2016, Prince Muhammad was named by Time as one of the 100 Most Influential People.

-On 21 June 2017, Prince Muhammad bin Nayef was replaced as the heir to the Saudi Kingdom by Prince Mohammed bin Salman in a move considered to be "upending decades of royal custom and profoundly reordering the kingdom’s inner power structure."
-He also lost his position as interior minister.
-Over the last 15 years, Muhammad bin Nayef had been considered Saudi Arabia's most influential security official, maintaining close connections with American and British intelligence communities.